Soy Candle Making

 Are you ready to begin soy candle making?
 Consider these things first to get candle making right the first time!

-Why Make Natural Candles?
+Why Make Soy Candles?

 Basically, anytime we burn poor or cheaply made candles, chemicals can fill and linger in our home – long past blowing out the candle, which in effect can cause the air in our homes to become fairly unhealthy.

-All it all comes down to candle ingredients.
+It all comes down to candle ingredients.
 You see, many store-bought candles are filled with chemicals such as carcinogens and phthalates (Farley, 2016).
 Never heard of phthalates?
 They are hormone-disrupting chemicals that are a health risk to babies, young children, men, and women (Powers, 2007).
 Phthalates can aggravate asthma and are linked to increased incidences of breast cancer (Stuart, 2016).

-Luckily, we can leave these types of candles at the store and make our own with better candle ingredients!
 So, let’s get started by choosing your candle making supplies.
-We’ll cover it all from wax to wicks to fragrance and containers before we show how to make your first candles!
+We’ll cover it all, from wax to wicks to fragrance and containers, before I show you how to make your first candles!

 Related: Beginner Soap Making